 Steve Greene is a naturalist, independent thinker, and seeker of truth living on an amazing spherical orb circling a warming and life supportive thermonuclear star.
 He pursues absolute truth in all things, modifying his awareness as supported by legitimate evidence.
 His ideological foundation rests on the respect of life, sharing of peace, and living in the present moment, as he follows a path of health, serenity, and maximum functional longevity.
 Remaining mindfully aware of his sentient finiteness, Steve retains a mellow and happy outlook as he makes the most of his daily experiences.
 He is a bioform of the stars, woven inextricably into the cosmos.

 Steve has not owned a petroleum powered automobile since 2008.
-He eats a vegan diet, exercises, explores the outback, and breathes pure air on North America’s Pacific Rim.
+He eats a vegan diet, exercises, and explores the wild backcountry on his human powered tricycle.

 A PERSONAL GREETING FROM STEVE: